 CPAP, BiPAP, and APAP machines are often effective in treating sleep apnea and associated snoring.
 You need a prescription to get these devices, and they must be calibrated to suit your breathing.
 For that reason, it is important to work with a sleep technician to get started with a PAP device.

 Wearing a PAP mask may be uncomfortable at first, but most people get used to it and find that using the device noticeably reduces snoring and improves sleep.

 In adults, surgery is rarely the first-line treatment for snoring or sleep apnea, but it may be an option if other approaches are not effective.

-One type of surgery, called uvulopalatopharyngoplasty, widens the airway by removing nearby tissue.
+One type of surgery, called uvulopalatopharyngoplasty, widens the airway by adjusting or removing nearby tissue.
 Surgery can also address nasal polyps, a deviated septum, or other blockages of the nasal passages.

 Other types of less-invasive surgeries have been developed, but to date there is limited evidence from clinical trials regarding their benefits and downsides.